fsprojects/fantomas/docs/docs/contributors/The Missing Comment.md

 ![Wrong node assignment in online tool](../../images/online-tool-trivia-4.png)

 Notice that `SynBindingKind_Normal` starts at line `6`, while the `Trivia` is wrapped around the `inline` keyword on line `4`.
-It would be ideal if we could use the `inline` keyword as `TriviaNode`, but looking at the tree, it doesn't appear to be present.
+It would be ideal if we could use the `inline` keyword as a `TriviaNode`, but looking at the tree, it doesn't appear to be present.
 Why is that?
 Well, the syntax tree does, at the time of writing, not provide a `range` for the keyword.
 This would be a great addition as to [SyntaxTreeTrivia](../../reference/fsharp-compiler-syntaxtrivia.html), and can be done by submitting a pull request to [dotnet/fsharp](https://github.com/dotnet/fsharp).

 ## Printing the TriviaInstruction

 The last piece of the puzzle is printing the actual `TriviaInstruction` in `CodePrinter`.
-If the everything up to this point went well, and the comment is still missing after formatting, it means it was not printed.
+If everything up to this point went well, and the comment is still missing after formatting, it means it was not printed.

 Every `TriviaInstruction` has a type (`FsAstType`) and a `range`.
-The `range` is taking from an actual AST node, so when we encounter this `range` in `CodePrinter`, we need to act upon it.
+The `range` is taken from an actual AST node, so when we encounter this `range` in `CodePrinter`, we need to act upon it.
-We typically do this by calling `genTriviaFor`, passing down the `type`, the `range` and a function `f` that should be compose in between.
+We typically do this by calling `genTriviaFor`, passing down the `type`, the `range` and a function `f` that should be composed in between.

 Example: